Team Joint STARS conducts Exercise RED DAWN WOLVERINE 2

-U.S. Air Force Capt.
-William Ford, a maintenance officer with the 461st Air Control Wing, performs tactical combat casualty care on Staff Sgt.
-Douglas King, a maintainer with the 461st ACW, as inspectors watch at Robins Air Force Base, Georgia, May 12, 2022.
-During this exercise, the wings’ ability to safely posture and project combat air operations, in addition to the ability to survive and operate in a contested environment was tested and evaluated.
-(U.S. Air National Guard photo by Master Sgt.
-Nancy Goldberger) (This photo is blurred for security purposes.)
+Team Joint STARS Airmen, with assistance from 78th Air Base Wing, conduct a readiness exercise at Robins Air Force Base, Georgia, May 4 to 15, 2022.
+During this exercise, the wings’ ability to safely posture and project combat air operations, in addition to the ability to survive and operate in a contested environment, was tested and evaluated.
+(U.S. Air National Guard video by Barry Bena)

 |Date Taken: